 Both of these settings indicate an incorrect setting with the type of request.
 For example:

 - a partial port, but it's actually a full port; or

 - a full port was requested, but you are leaving numbers behind, thus it should be a partial port.

 Resolution: The request must be updated to either a partial/full port, depending on rejection.
-If you plan on leaving numbers behind with the current carrier, but you're porting the BTN (the main number on the account), you need to provide a new BTN to keep the account intact with the carrier.
+If you plan on leaving numbers behind with the provider, but you're porting the BTN (the main number on the account), you need to provide a new BTN to keep the account intact with the provider.
 The new BTN needs to be a number that already exists on the same account.
 We can talk you through this if you were to face this issue.

 Passcode/PIN required or invalid

-Some carriers require a PIN or passcode in order to authenticate and approve the port request:
+Some providers require a PIN or passcode in order to authenticate and approve the port request:

 - Passcode/PIN required: Indicates that a passcode/PIN was not provided on the order and needs to be.

-- Passcode/PIN invalid: Indicates that the passcode/PIN supplied on the order is not correct, according to the carrier's records.
+- Passcode/PIN invalid: Indicates that the passcode/PIN supplied on the order is not correct, according to the provider's records.

 Resolution: Unfortunately, we, nor our porting partners can obtain this information.
-Obtaining the PIN can only be done by an authorized user on the account.
+Obtaining/setting up the PIN can only be done by an authorized user on the account.
 This is required by all mobile providers.